Fasting Blood Sugar Normal Range

 Being overweight, particularly by the abdominal area, increases your chances of becoming resistant to insulin and developing high blood sugar.
 Weight loss from both diet and exercise can reduce the levels of fasting sugar in your body.

 Exercise will allow for the adjustment of blood glucose with the body, thus keeping within a normal range of blood sugar regulation.
-Include moderate-intensity activity for at least 150 minutes each
+Include at least 150 minutes of moderate-intensity physical activity per week.

-Concentrate on eating foods that are proven to stabilize blood glucose .
-Use less intake of sugary beverages, processed snacks, and saturated fats.
+Concentrate on eating foods that are proven to stabilize blood glucose.
+Reduce the intake of sugary beverages, processed snacks, and saturated fats.
 Include whole and unprocessed food in your diet.

-Even for people not with diabetes, getting regular blood sugar check can help figure out when a person starts to have abnormal glucose .
+Even for people without diabetes getting regular blood sugar check can help figure out when a person starts to have abnormal glucose .

 You will work closely with your provider to help you achieve normal fasting sugar levels.
 He or she will evaluate your general health, perform any necessary tests, and then develop specific recommendations from the results of your blood sugar test.